Excavation near neighbours — the 3m & 6m rules explained

 Excavate within 3 metres of a neighbouring owner’s building or structure, where that work will go deeper than the neighbour’s foundations

 Excavate within 6 metres of a neighbouring owner’s building or structure where that work will cut a line drawn downwards at 45 degrees from the bottom of the neighbour’s foundations.

 You must tell your neighbour on the notice whether you propose to strengthen or safeguard the foundations of their building or structure.
 This could include underpinning.
 The notice must be accompanied by plans and sections showing the depth and location of the excavation to be valid.
 Not sending this information is a common mistake and can cause delays.

-The Act sets out the precise information you must tell your neighbour and you must tell your neighbour in writing.
-It is common to use a standard Party Wall Notice to make sure that this is done.
+The Act sets out the precise information you must tell your neighbour, and you must notify your neighbour in writing.
+It is common to use a standard Party Wall Notice.

 When must I serve a notice?

 At least one month before the planned starting date for the excavation.

 If the adjoining owner gives notice within 14 days of agreeing to the excavation, the work may go ahead.
 If the adjoining owner does not respond or objects to the proposed work, a dispute has arisen.

 The neighbour may then wish to appoint a party wall surveyor and have the issue resolved with a party wall agreement or party wall award.
 This process can take time especially if the proposals are complicated — for instance if you want to build a basement.